rhiaro/ofthemoon/index.md

 Since that day, Crea had kept safe the pebble she had picked up from the cave entrance and polished into a perfect sphere.
 It fit into the hole, and rattled pleasantly as it rolled through the tunnels.
 She waited patiently for the clunk of an obstruction, and took the tiny metal rod one of the technicians had furnished her with the first fateful time she had put the ball in the hole, and poked it into a tiny pinprick of a hole in the wall which in real life corresponded to a popular hot spring not far from Sagga City.
 She angled the rod just right (this had taken a while to crack) and something inside the wall shifted, allowing the ball to proceed.
 Three more carefully implemented interventions from Crea and the metal rod, and the ball reached the critical part of its path.
 With a groan, the carved area of the wall suddenly separated.
 Seams appeared where there were none before.
 Now the door could be pushed gently, and spun on a central hinge.
 Crea stepped inside the room, and retrieved the ball from the small groove which caught it at knee height beside the door.

 The door swung silently closed behind her.
 She stood in the only space available - the semicircle left to accommodate the door - and surveyed the room.
+The air in here tasted different.
+She reached one slightly trembling hand forwards, and hovered it over the nearest book.
+Each volume was about the size of her torso.
+If she wanted to, she could fairly comfortably embrace one against her chest with her arms around and fingers just reaching the spine and page ends on either side.
+For just a moment, she felt the weight of a book pulling on her shoulders and the edge of the cover digging into her upper arms.

 ---------